-- Adding/Deleting a Target for Load Distribution on page 149 - Multi-Availability Zone Distribution on page 150 - Monitoring for Abnormality on a Load Distribution Target on page 150
+- Adding/Deleting a Target for Load Distribution - Multi-Availability Zone Distribution - Monitoring for Abnormality on a Load Distribution Target

 Deleting a Load Balancer

 Specify and delete an existing load balancer.

 Security

 If you create a load balancer that can communicate via the Internet, the front end will be public on the Internet.
 To prevent attacks via the Internet, create the necessary security group and configure it on the load balancer in advance.